SemEyob/password-reset/README.md

   <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Enabling and Unlocking Accounts using Active Directory Deployed in the Cloud (Azure)</h1>
+<h1> Unlocking Accounts and Resetting Passwords using Active Directory Deployed in the Cloud (Azure)</h1>
-In this home lab, I simulate a locked-out user account after multiple failed login attempts and demonstrate how to unlock it within Active Directory as an admin.
-I also configure the Account Lockout Threshold in Group Policy and observe logs for troubleshooting.
+<p>In this home lab, I simulate a locked-out user account after multiple failed login attempts and demonstrate how to unlock it within Active Directory as an admin.
+Additionally, I configure the Account Lockout Threshold in Group Policy and analyze logs for troubleshooting and auditing purposes.</p>

 <h2>Environments and Technologies Used</h2>
 <ul>